sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## UserInfo Endpoint
 OpenID Providers MUST support the UserInfo Endpoint and, at a minimum, the sub (subject) claim.
-It is expected that the sub claim will remain pseudonymous in use cases where obtaining personal information is not needed.
+It is expected that the sub claim will remain pseudonymous in Use Cases where obtaining personal information is not needed.

 Support for a UserInfo Endpoint is important for maximum client implementation interoperability even if no additional user information is returned.
 Clients